 EXHUMED FOR INQUEST .- The body of Richard Wigmore, a young man who was found on March 28 last floating in the river at Peterboro, was on Monday exhumed from the Norwood cemetery and a post mortem examination was made by Drs.
-Ford and Pettigrew.
-Friends say that young Wigmore had considerable money at the time of his disappearance in January last and claim that the the man was murdered.
+My Dear Dr.,-The Watertown Waterworks Company have secured the franchise of this town to build waterworks; however, just now there is a hitch and they may not sign the contract.
+I see in looking over the report of January last and claim that the the man January last and claim that the the man was murdered.